ramaniitrgoyal92/Modeling_of_Tensegrity_Structures_MOTES/README.md

 ---

 #### setup.m
-If one wants to start using the TEAM software, 'setup.m' is to be run only the first time.
+If one wants to start using the MOTES software, 'setup.m' is to be run only the first time.
 Open MATLAB and run 'setup.m' file, it will:

 - Add all library functions to MATLAB path,